Top of page

 Vision

-• Stay low behind bankside cover.
+• Stay low behind cover (banks, reeds, boulders).

 Hearing & Lateral Line